About Goodyear Ballpark

 Hosting both Ohio MLB teams brings a fan base unique to facilities in the Cactus League, not to mention a fun, friendly rivalry!

 Our Ballpark is located on a 3-acre parcel south of Yuma Road and east of Estrella Parkway.
 The project includes Goodyear Ballpark, the Guardians Development Complex and Reds Development Complex.
 Each team has two practice fields for their exclusive year-round use, while the other eight fields are used by the City of Goodyear for tournaments, Little League games and more.

 Renowned architectural firm HOK Sport of Kansas City designed the baseball complex, which includes 8,000 stadium seats, 1,500 lawn seats, six luxury suites, terrace seating on the third level behind home plate and more than 300 seats in the Right Field Pavilion.

 Barton Malow, a national construction service company headquartered in Michigan with offices in Tempe, constructed the facility, which was completed in February 2009.

 The rest of the complex was built on a 100-acre site east of Estrella Parkway, a quarter-mile south of Goodyear Ballpark.

-The Indians Development Complex (northern half) was completed in August of 2008.
+The Guardians Development Complex (northern half) was completed in August of 2008.
 The Reds Development Complex (southern half) was completed in October of 2009.
 Each team complex includes a clubhouse, which they control year-round.

 The teams use their clubhouses to both train and rehabilitate players.
 In addition to the clubhouses, the facilities include pitching mounds, batting cages, tunnels, observation towers, two half-fields, one agility field, and two full-size practice fields.
 Each team also has exclusive use of six full-size practice fields during spring training season.